The First Year – Overview

 - Develop a sense of belonging on campus (Johnson,et al., 2007).

 Johnson, D. R., Soldner, M., Leonard, J. B., Alvarez, P., Inkelas, K. K., Rowan-Kenyon, H. T., & Longerbeam, S. D. (2007).
 Examining Sense of Belonging Among First-Year Undergraduates From Different Racial/Ethnic Groups.
 Journal of College Student Development, 48(5), 525–542.

-- Utilize the Academic Fillable Calendar which will help you manage your time.
+- Pick up an Academic Fillable Calendar at the OSA office which will help you manage your time.

 - Review the Academic Calendar.